uqrmaie1/admixtools/README.md

 (*qpDstat*, *qpWave*), to estimate ancestry proportions (*qpAdm*), and to fit admixture graphs (*qpGraph*).

-*ADMIXTOOLS 2* provides the same functionality in a new look, and it’s orders of magnitude faster.
+*ADMIXTOOLS 2* provides the same functionality as *ADMIXTOOLS* in a new look, and it’s orders of magnitude faster.
 This is achieved through separating the computation of *f*<sub>2</sub>-statistics from all other computations, and through a number of other optimizations.
 In the example below, rendering the plot takes much longer than computing the fit of a new *qpGraph* model:

 ![app demo](man/figures/shinyapp1.gif)